Coffee Types & Coffee Strength Explained

 Arabicas have lower yields compared to robusta so farmers receive higher prices for smaller crop volumes, but there are also risks of the delicate arabica plants being damaged by pests, frosts, drought, etc.

-Arabicas are grown at much higher altitudes and therefore are hard, dense beans with higher acid - it is this acid we find very enjoyable in Australia for our milk-based espresso beverages (think Latte, Cappuccino, Flat White, etc.).
+Arabicas are grown at much higher altitudes and therefore are hard, dense beans with higher acid - it is this acid we find very enjoyable in Australia for our steam milk-based espresso drinks (think Latte, Cappuccino, Flat White, etc.).

 The ability to correctly extract the most oil is the result that ends up as greater levels of flavour.

-Fear not, this is very complex and difficult dynamic to manage that even the best baristas who work with coffee for a living can struggle with from time to time.
+Fear not, this is a very complex and difficult dynamic to manage that even the best baristas who work ed in coffee shops for a long period can struggle with from time to time.